≡ Menu

 Cruciate Ligament Injury in Dogs… Definitions, Treatment Options and More!

-Now if you’re a fan of the NFL or you have a passion for playing fantasy football with your friends, we here at IndulgeYourPet don’t need to tell you how “disastrous” an ACL injury can be to your team and/or season.
+If you’re an NFL fan or have a passion for playing fantasy football with your friends, we here at IndulgeYourPet don’t need to tell you how “disastrous” an ACL injury can be to your team and season.

 But can dogs suffer from an ACL injury as well?

-This is the question that we’re going to “attempt” to answer in today’s article and hopefully give you a better understanding of what an ACL injury might look like in a four-legged critter vs an NFL athlete.
+This is the question that we will “attempt” to answer in today’s article and hopefully give you a better understanding of what an ACL injury might look like in a four-legged critter vs. an NFL athlete.

-When we “suspect” that a dog may be suffering from a cruciate ligament injury (which is very similar to a torn ACL in humans), what we’re really saying is that we “suspect” that they ligament that connects the tibia (leg) bone and the femur has been torn in a way that makes walking or applying any pressure to the hind legs almost impossible for your dog.
+When we “suspect” that a dog may be suffering from a cruciate ligament injury (which is very similar to a torn ACL in humans), what we’re saying is that we “suspect” that the ligament that connects the tibia (leg) bone and the femur has been torn in a way that makes walking or applying any pressure to the hind legs almost impossible for your dog.
+Now you know those inverted “knees” of your dog’s hind legs?
+That joint is called the stifle joint – and this is where a CCL injury will happen.

 The Stifle What?